-Montero can provide no assurance that the Tanzanian government will favour Montero's claims to the defined Wigu Hill Project resource areas and cautions that other companies and individuals have submitted applications and bids for licenses over Montero's previously held resource areas.

-The Company can confirm that to date there have been no resolution to the Company's request for settlement with the Tanzanian government.
+Montero can provide no assurance that Tanzania or ICSID will favour Montero's claims for damages for the expropriation of the defined Wigu Hill Project.
+The Company can confirm that after many good-faith attempts to settle the dispute there have been no resolution to the Company's request for settlement with the Tanzanian government.